 Minster Pool & Walk is a beatiful tranquil spot in the heart of the city, nestled between Beacon Park, Stowe Pool and Lichfield Cathedral.
 The pool affords delightful views of the Cathedral's spire across the water.

 Monks Walk Garden is a charming hidden garden, located in the grounds of Staffordshire University and Lichfield Library and the public has free access at all times.
 Feel free to visit, spend time and contemplate in our beautiful surroundings.

 Museum Gardens is a beautiful tranquil spot, in the heart of the city centre.
-It is home to a stunning water feature, two statues, including one of Commander Smith, Captain of the Titanic.
-It was restored to its former glory in 2011 and in the summer boasts glorious displays of herbaceous flowers.
+It is home to a stunning water feature, three statues, including one of Commander Smith, Captain of the Titanic.
+It was restored to its former glory in 2011 and in the summer boasts glorious displays of...

-The National Memorial Arboretum’s is the UK’s year-round centre of Remembrance; a spiritually uplifting place which honours the fallen, recognises service and sacrifice, and fosters pride in our country.
+The National Memorial Arboretum is the UK’s year-round Centre of Remembrance where you can celebrate and honour the men and women who have served our Nation in many different ways.
+A spiritually uplifting place which honours the fallen, recognises service and sacrifice, and...

 Prince Rupert was the nephew of Charles I. He was arguably the most famous and distinguished Royalist of the English Civil War.
 Amongst his notable victories was the capture of Lichfield Cathedral Close in 1643.
 Prince Rupert created an artillery mount, known as St Rupert's Mount,...

 Discover the life and times of Samuel Johnson, England's greatest man of letters and famous wit.
 Follow the story of the young Samuel Johnson from his difficult childhood to national celebrity and Dictionary fame.
 Experience five floors of exhibits in a...